DixyNL/documentation/CurrentGlucose.md

 # Glucose Chart

-The `GlucoseChart` component displays a line chart that visualizes historic glucose data.
+The `GlucoseChart` component displays a line chart that visualizes current glucose data.
 It allows the user to view and edit glucose data points, add new data points, and delete existing data points.

 ## API calls